Chart Color Schemes

 An assessment of population growth drivers in Killara reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the Killara (NSW) statistical area (Lv2) is approximately 11,254.
-This figure represents a 634 person increase since the 2021 Census, which reported a population of 10,620 people in the same area.
-The latest resident population estimate by AreaSearch, following examination of ABS ERP data released in June 2024, stands at 11,161, with an additional 69 validated new addresses since the Census date contributing to this increase.
-This results in a population density ratio of 2,462 persons per square kilometer for Killara (NSW) (SA2), placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 6.0% growth rate since the 2021 Census exceeds that of its SA3 area (4.3%) and SA4 region, indicating strong population growth leadership within the region.
-Overseas migration was the primary driver of this population increase during recent periods.
+As of Feb 2026, the estimated population of the suburb of Killara (NSW) is around 11,254.
+This reflects a growth of 634 people since the 2021 Census, which reported a population of 10,620.
+The increase is inferred from AreaSearch's estimation of resident population at 11,161 as of June 2024, along with an additional 69 validated new addresses since the Census date.
+This results in a population density ratio of 2,462 persons per square kilometer, placing Killara in the upper quartile nationally according to AreaSearch's assessments.
+The suburb's growth rate of 6.0% since the 2021 census exceeds that of its SA3 area (4.3%) and SA4 region, marking it as a growth leader.
+Overseas migration was the primary driver of population gains in recent periods.

 Frequently Asked Questions - Population